 The Good News – You Have Options

-Now, however, Tennessee property owners can turn to EasyKnock's Sell and Stay program for help.
+Now, however, a Tennessee property owner can turn to Easyknock’s solutions for help.
 Through this unique initiative, EasyKnock can buy your home and then lease it back to you.
-You receive the equity you've built up and no longer have to pay property taxes, but you don't have to move either.
+You receive the equity you’ve built up and no longer have to pay property taxes, but you don’t have to move either.

-It's easy to start worrying when you can't afford your property taxes.
+It’s easy to start worrying when you can’t afford your Tennessee property tax.
 Financial difficulties are challenging enough.
 When you add having to uproot your family into the mix, you pile emotional distress on top of stress.

-EasyKnock can help.
-Through Sell and Stay, we give you the peace of mind that being at home provides, without the financial stress of property tax and the many other financial responsibilities of homeownership.
-Contact EasyKnock today to learn more.
+EasyKnock can help you find relief from Tennessee property tax payments.
+Through Sell & Stay, we give you the peace of mind that being at home provides, without the financial stress of property tax and the many other financial responsibilities of homeownership.
+Talk to a financial advisor to learn more about Tenessee property taxes and contact EasyKnock today to learn about Sell & Stay.